DUNE-DAQ/appfwk/docs/README.md

 ```
 In the code above, the call to `queue_index`, defined in [`DAQModuleHelper.cpp`](https://github.com/DUNE-DAQ/appfwk/blob/develop/src/DAQModuleHelper.cpp), returns a map which connects the names of queues with structs which reference the queues.
 It will throw an exception if any provided names don't appear - so in this case, if `name_of_required_input_queue` isn't found in `init_data`, an exception will be thrown.
 If that doesn't happen, then `m_required_input_queue_ptr`, which here is an `std::unique` to a `DAQSource` of `MyType_t`s, gets pointed to a newly-allocated `DAQSource`.
 When the DAQ enters the running state, we could have `MyDaqModule` pop elements of `MyType_t` off of the queue pointed to by `m_required_input_queue_ptr` for processing.

 For a JSON file which (among other things) defines queues, see [this example](https://github.com/DUNE-DAQ/flxlibs/blob/15e256c0df102b1fc93802e9ed79a7cfd8c0ea4a/test/felix_wib2_readout.json), where the two main things to define for a queue are (1) its capacity (the maximum number of elements it can hold) and (2) its implementation.
-The two primary options for DAQ running are "FollySPSCQueue" (Single Producer Single Consumer) and "FollyMPMCQueue" (Multiple Producer Multiple Consumer), both implemented originally for Facebook but found useful for DUNE.
+The two primary queue options for DAQ running are "FollySPSCQueue" (Single Producer Single Consumer) and "FollyMPMCQueue" (Multiple Producer Multiple Consumer), both implemented originally for Facebook but found useful for DUNE.

 ### The `do_conf` function